Electric Motor and Equipment Protection

 Protection for televisions and other electronics

-A device that is designed to protect televisions and VCRs against voltage spikes can be purchased for under $50.
-It senses the momentary surge of voltage caused by lightning hitting the distribution system near your home.
-The television plugs into this adapter and then into the wall outlet.
-Once this device operates to prevent a spike from damaging the television, it must be replaced.
+A device that is designed to protect electronic equipment against voltage spikes can be purchased for under $50.
+It senses the momentary surge of voltage that may be caused by lightning strikes near your home.
+A device with multiple layers of protection will have connections for the power cord, coaxial tv cable, and telephone/DSL lines associated with your equipment to guard against power surges.
+If this device operates to prevent a significant spike from damaging the electronics, it may need to be replaced.
 It is neither effective against a direct lightning strike nor will it protect against sustained high or low voltage caused by a damaged distribution transformer.

 Protection for appliances